 The input matrix must have enough information for a typical V(D)J annotations.
 BBrowser only reads data from columns with the column name fall into the list below.
 Columns that are not in this list will be ignored.

 The software only chooses clonotypes that are both full_length and productive.
-The CDR3 amino acid sequencing are used to map with the VDJdb (Shugay et al. 2017) to find out about the information of relevant epitopes.
+The CDR3 amino acid sequencing is used to map with the VDJdb (Shugay et al. 2017) to find out about the information of relevant epitopes

 There are two ways to perform clonotype count: